 - Size – A filtered water bottle is generally designed to filter water in small amounts at a time.
 Because of this, it’s rare for one to hold more than about 24 oz of water.

-Which Travel Water Filter Would I Buy?
+Which Travel Water Filter Should You Buy?

 The integrated bottle and filter also make carrying and using it a cinch.
 And the push filter method is far more practical for my uses than having to take hard sucks from a straw-based water filter.